QubesOS/qubesos.github.io/pages/funding.md

 funding.
 We are currently seeking new sources of funding.
 We also welcome your help in these endeavors.
-If you or your organization has relevant knowledge, experience, leads, or resources and would like to help us secure the future of Qubes OS, please contact our funding coordinator, [Michael Carbone].
+If you or your organization has relevant knowledge, experience, leads, or resources and would like to help us secure the future of Qubes OS, please contact `michael at qubes-os dot org`.

 [FOSS]: https://en.wikipedia.org/wiki/Free_and_open-source_software